Quantum phase transitions of topological insulators without gap closing: Topological insulators

 The Semenoff mass term does not provide the only way to drive the system into a topologically trivial phase.
-Lattice anisotropies such as plaquette anisotropy\,\cite{wu-12prb205102} or $t_1$-$t_2$ anisotropy\,\cite{lang-13prb205101} as well as real third-neighbor hopping\,\cite{hung-13arXiv:1307.2659} might cause a transition into a trivial band insulator phase, just to mention a few.
+Lattice anisotropies such as plaquette anisotropy\,\cite{wu-12prb205102} or $t_1$-$t_2$ anisotropy\,\cite{lang-13prb205101} as well as real third-neighbor hopping\,\cite{hung-13prb121113,hung-13arXiv:1307.2659} might cause a transition into a trivial band insulator phase, just to mention a few.
+Recently, also the phase transitions (associated with gap-closing) between spin-orbit dominated TI phase and magnetic field dominated quantum Hall phase have been investigated\,\cite{goldman-12epl23003,beugeling-12prb075118}.

-\section{Quantum phase transitions without gap-closing}
+\subsection{Quantum phase transitions without gap-closing}

 In contrast to the previous section, we consider now time-reversal (TR) breaking masses.
-Having the naive picture of SPTP in mind we expect that an applied TR breaking term immediately destroys the topological phase since the $\mathbb{Z}_2$ TI is protected by TR symmetry.
+Having the naive picture of SPT phases in mind we expect that an applied TR breaking term immediately destroys the topological phase since the $\mathbb{Z}_2$ TI is protected by TR symmetry.
 We consider two examples: (i) the KM model without Rashba spin orbit coupling but with in-plane staggered magnetization.
-This scenario corresponds to the proper mean-field treatment of the Kane-Mele-Hubbard model\,\cite{rachel-10prb075106,hohenadler-11prl100403,wu-12prb205102,dong-11prb205121,yamyji-11prb205122,yu-11prl010401,lee11prl166806,griset-12prb045123}. (ii) The SI model with staggered magnetization pointing in arbitrary direction.
-Since infinitesimally small magnetization changes the phase immediately the term "quantum phase transition" might be misleading; but this considerations are motivated by the static mean-field analysis of such models with additional Hubbard onsite interaction with amplitude $U$.
-In this mean-field picture, a critical $U_c$ is required to induce a finite magnetization and thus the term "quantum phase transition" is clearly justified.
+This scenario corresponds to the proper mean-field treatment of the Kane-Mele-Hubbard model\,\cite{rachel-10prb075106,hohenadler-11prl100403,wu-12prb205102,soriano-10prb161302,dong-11prb205121,yamaji-11prb205122,yu-11prl010401,lee11prl166806,hohenadler-12prb115132,griset-12prb045123,hohenadler-13jpcm143201,araki-13prb205440}. (ii) The SI model with staggered magnetization pointing in arbitrary direction.

+Since infinitesimally small magnetization changes the phase immediately the term ``quantum phase transition" might be misleading; but this considerations are motivated by the static mean-field analysis of such models with additional Hubbard onsite interaction with amplitude $U$.
+In this mean-field picture, a critical $U_c$ is required to induce a finite magnetization and thus the term ``quantum phase transition'' is clearly justified.